-My favourite genre of music is actually not a real genre.
+My favorite genre of music is actually not a real genre.
 It can be described loosely as Teen Movie Soundtrack Wave, and consists mostly of the kinds of girl-fronted rock bands you might expect to hear in the background of a scene in a movie like She’s All That or 10 Things I Hate About You, wherein the characters are doing one of the four teen movie activities (driving around in convertibles, prowling their school hallways, going to the mall, or getting ready for a school dance, Amen.)
 These bands make music that is bouncy and sunny, but which has bite too, providing a pitch-perfect sonic landscape for the internal angst that the protagonists of this kind of film go through.

-If you need a primer, stepsisters Kelli Mayo and Peyton Bighorse are pretty much the heroes of your favourite alt-comic book made flesh.
+If you need a primer, stepsisters Kelli Mayo and Peyton Bighorse are pretty much the heroes of your favorite alt-comic book made flesh.
 They’ve been playing together as Skating Polly since they were nine and 14 years old respectively, and their music, informed by pop and punk in equal part, has been the subject of comparisons to iconic groups like L7 and The Breeders for years.
 The Make It All Show represents the most fully realised version of their band yet – it sees Mayo and Bighorse completing their lineup with the addition of their younger brother Kurtis, and in collaboration with producer Brad Wood (whose credits include records by Liz Phair and Sunny Day Real Estate, both of whom incidentally make great references for Skating Polly’s work), they’ve made an excellent document of their self-described “ugly pop.”

 Of Wood’s input, Bighorse tells me over email that “Brad is so great at making things sound big and beautiful but keeping grit and life in the track,” and this seems to be one of the defining characteristics of The Make It All Show.
 Opener “Classless Act” is a great example, with its glossy guitar sound and chorus offset by a raw vocal that feels as though it could jump through the song and clasp its jaws at your neck.